 And while the whole vampire thing might seem a little silly, the castle is still one of the best places to visit in Romania.
 This is a castle plucked straight from the imagination with a maze of rooms, narrow passageways and staircases, torture room and creaking wooden doors.
 There’s even a secret passage hidden behind a large library.

 Originally built as a fort to protect the German Saxons who lived in the region, the castle is surrounded by towers and ramparts.
 It’s been restored several times and the furniture and doors feature beautifully detailed carvings.
-It’s unlike any castle I’ve visited, and if you’re in Romania, not to be missed.
+It’s unlike any castle I’ve visited, and one of the best places to visit in Romania.

 By Audrey from Gumnuts Abroad

-One of my favorite places in Romania, especially in the winter, is the beautiful ski resort of Poiana Brasov, which is one of the best places to ski in the Balkans Located just 30 minutes away from the vibrant Transylvanian city of Brasov, Poiana Brasov is absolutely stunning when covered in snow.
+One of the best places to visit in Romania, in my opinion, especially in the winter, is the beautiful ski resort of Poiana Brasov, which is one of the best places to ski in the Balkans Located just 30 minutes away from the vibrant Transylvanian city of Brasov, Poiana Brasov is absolutely stunning when covered in snow.
 It has 13 ski pistes perfect for skiers and snowboarders, and there are also some 9 kilometers of cross-country ski paths if that’s the kind of winter adventure you prefer.
 It’s quite affordable to ski in Romania especially compared to counterparts in Western European counties like Switzerland or Italy!

 Even if you don’t know how to ski, there are plenty of ways to relax and enjoy the beautiful scenery of Poiana Brasov.
 I loved relaxing at the Teleferic Spa, which had a gorgeous outdoor hot tub that was fantastic to enjoy in the cold weather with snow-covered trees all around.
 The saunas and steam rooms there were excellent and the massages there were so relaxing.
 I visited at the beginning of November and was surprised by how much snow there was already, though of course skiers would probably enjoy it even more in January or February when there is more snow on the mountains.